 Renovation and Expansion

-The museum’s recent renovation is part of a $91 million capital campaign that includes enlarged and enhanced facilities for exhibitions, collections display, education programming and the Cooper Hewitt, Smithsonian Design Library, as well as an increased endowment.
+The museum’s renovation in 2014 was a part of a $91 million capital campaign that includes enlarged and enhanced facilities for exhibitions, collections display, education programming and the Cooper Hewitt, Smithsonian Design Library, as well as an increased endowment.
 The renovated facility opened Dec.
 12, 2014, with 60 percent more gallery space and an entirely new visitor experience, with interactive, immersive creative technologies.

-Cooper Hewitt’s collection is international in scope and contains more than 210,000 objects spanning 30 centuries in four curatorial departments—Drawings, Prints and Graphic Design (137,636 objects), Product Design and Decorative Arts (37,910 objects), Textiles (26,725 objects) and Wall Coverings (10,001 objects)—and is supported by the Cooper Hewitt, Smithsonian Design Library and archives with more than 80,000 volumes, including 5,000 rare books.
+Cooper Hewitt’s international collection contains more than 210,000 objects spanning 30 centuries in four curatorial departments—Drawings, Prints and Graphic Design, Product Design and Decorative Arts, Textiles and Wall Coverings—and is supported by the Cooper Hewitt, Smithsonian Design Library and archives with more than 90,000 volumes, including 5,000 rare books.